fastlane-old/codes/README.md

 If you don't pass any paramaters, `codes` will generate a single promo code and print it on the command line.

+## Generate URLs

+    codes 5 --urls

+If specified, includes a full URL for each code that can be used to redeem that code.

 ![assets/codes.gif](assets/codes.gif)

 ##### [Like this tool?
 Be the first to know about updates and new fastlane tools](https://tinyletter.com/krausefx)